 Vertical gardening—also called intensive gardening—is not a new idea, but it has gained momentum in recent years with a lengthening list of ideas for how to grow up.
-The approach makes good sense, especially for gardeners with limited space who want to plant more than a few small pots.
+The approach makes good sense, especially for gardeners with limited space or when outdoor gardening is too much to handle.

 To successfully “grow on the vertical,” there are some things to bear in mind: